useru1k/blogs-writeups-resources/README.md

 ## SOC
 * [MITRE ATT&CK®](https://attack.mitre.org/) - MITRE ATT&CK® is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.
+* [MalwareBazaar](https://bazaar.abuse.ch/) - MalwareBazaar is a platform, operated by abuse.ch, that serves as a central repository for malware samples, facilitating the sharing of these samples within the cybersecurity community.